Easy Bible Quiz about Bible Trivia and Bible Facts.

 c.
 It's a time of judgment for sinners and preparation for Jesus's second coming.

-The Day of the Lord is a time of judgment on the sinners and preparation for the second coming of Jesus.
+The Day of the Lord is a time of judgment for sinners.

 Great punishments will happen, such as war.